UTK7994/learning-notes/books/designing-data-intensive-applications.md

 utkarsh snapshot https://www.youtube.com/watch?v=7on5wFJZsew

 Snapshot is nothing but copy before write where previous values which are to be updated are stored in snapshot.
-Hence below in point 2 and 3 when follower copies the snapshot and chnages, it get updated.
+Hence below in point 2 and 3 when follower copies the snapshot and changes, it get updated.

 1. Take a snapshot of the leader's database
 2. Copy the snapshot to the follower node
+3. Keep _replication log_ or _change stream_, while snapshot is being made.
-3. Follower requests data changes that have happened since the snapshot was taken
+4. Follower requests data changes  from change stream. that have happened since the snapshot was taken
-4. Once follower processed the backlog of data changes since snapshot, it has _caught up_.
+5. Once follower processed the backlog of data changes since snapshot, it has _caught up_.

 #### Handling node outages